Alamosaurus: Paleoenvironment

 Alamosaurus fossils are most notably found in the Naashoibito Member of the Ojo Alamo Formation (or Kirtland Formation), dated to 66.87 ± 0.04 Ma and 66.38 ± 0.08 Ma around 5 metres (16 ft) and 3.5 metres (11 ft) above the base of the member respectively.
 A juvenile specimen of Alamosaurus has been reported to come from the Black Peaks Formation, which overlies the Javelina in Big Bend, Texas, and also straddles the Cretaceous-Paleogene boundary.
 The Alamosaurus specimen was reported to come from a few meters below the boundary, dated to 66 million years ago, though the position of the boundary in this region is uncertain.

-Only one geological site in the Javelina Formation has yielded the correct rock types for radiometric dating so far.
-The outcrop, situated in the middle strata of the formation about 90 m below the K-Pg boundary and within the local range of Alamosaurus fossils, was dated to 69.0±0.9 million years old in 2010.
-Using this date, in correlation with a measured age from the underlying Aguja Formation and the likely location of the K-Pg boundary in the overlying Black Peaks Formation, the Alamosaurus fauna seems to have lasted from about 70–66 million years ago, with the earliest records of Alamosaurus near the base of the Javelina Formation and the latest just below the K-Pg boundary in the Black Peaks Formation.
+In 2006, the middle portion of the Javenila Formation about 90 m below the K-Pg boundary was dated to 69.0±0.9 million years ago by Lehman and colleagues.
+Using this date, in correlation with a measured age from the underlying Aguja Formation and the likely location of the K-Pg boundary in the overlying Black Peaks Formation, the authors argued that the Alamosaurus fauna seems to have lasted from about 70–66 million years ago, with the earliest records of Alamosaurus near the base of the Javelina Formation and the latest just below the K-Pg boundary in the Black Peaks Formation.
+However, Leslie et al. (2018) and Lehman et al. (2022) later corrected this age estimate, since the dinosaur fossils are actually known from the upper portion of the Javelina Formation.
+The K-Pg boundary of the Javelina Formation is known to be at the ~172 m level, and the youngest-known Alamosaurus fossil-bearing locality (TxVP 42426, incorrectly referred to TMM 41450 by Leslie et al. and subsequently corrected by Lehman et al.) is known from the top of the sandstone unit at ~145 m level, approximately ~27 m below the K-Pg boundary.
+With dating based on magnetostratigraphy constraining the maximum depositional age of the dinosaur fossil-bearing section at approximately 66.4 million years ago, the Alamosaurus fauna can be dated to the latest Maastrichtian age.